GeldumProject/geldum/README.i18n.md

-Monero daemon internationalization
+Geldum daemon internationalization
 ==================================

+Geldum is based on monero, so most translations come from Monero core, if you want to translate GELDUM, please link info@geldum.org

+This are the instructions for translation either in Geldum or Monero

-The Monero command line tools can be translated in various languages.
+The Geldum command line tools can be translated in various languages.

-In order to use the same translation workflow as the [Monero Core GUI](https://github.com/monero-project/monero-core), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Geldum GUI](https://github.com/geldumproject/geldum-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators